 The Civil War Essay Contest, sponsored by the Gilder Lehrman Institute of American History, is designed to enhance students' knowledge of the Civil War era through use of primary sources.
 Students must identify a topic, conduct research using primary and secondary sources, document their sources in footnotes/parenthetical notations and a bibliography, develop a thesis statement, and write a clear, cogent essay of approximately 1,500-1,800 words.
-Essays will be read by a panel of judges and evaluated using the following rubric for document-based and thematic essay guidelines.
+Essays will be read by a panel of judges and evaluated using the following rubric.

-- Thoroughly develops all aspects of the task evenly and in depth - Is more analytical than descriptive (analyzes, evaluates, and/or creates information) - Richly supports the theme with many relevant facts, examples, and details - Demonstrates a logical and clear plan of organization; includes an introduction and a conclusion that are beyond a restatement of the theme - Incorporates relevant information from at least seven primary source documents; a single letter, photograph, broadside, etc. counts as one primary source document
+- Thoroughly develops all aspects of the task evenly and in depth - Is more analytical than descriptive (analyzes, evaluates, and/or creates information) - Richly supports the theme with many relevant facts, examples, and details - Demonstrates a logical and clear plan of organization; includes an introduction and a conclusion that are beyond a restatement of the theme - Incorporates relevant information from at least seven primary source documents, including one document from the Gilder Lehrman Collection; a single letter, photograph, broadside, etc. counts as one primary source document

-- Develops all aspects of the task but may do so somewhat unevenly - Is both descriptive and analytical (applies, analyzes, evaluates, and/or creates information) - Supports the theme with relevant facts, examples, and details - Demonstrates a logical and clear plan of organization; includes an introduction and a conclusion that are beyond a restatement of the theme - Incorporates relevant information from at least five primary source documents; a single letter, photograph, broadside, etc. counts as one primary source document
+- Develops all aspects of the task but may do so somewhat unevenly - Is both descriptive and analytical (identifies, analyzes, evaluates, and/or creates information) - Supports the theme with relevant facts, examples, and details - Demonstrates a logical and clear plan of organization; includes an introduction and a conclusion that are beyond a restatement of the theme - Incorporates relevant information from at least five primary source documents, including one document from the Gilder Lehrman Collection; a single letter, photograph, broadside, etc. counts as one primary source document

-- Develops all aspects of the task with little depth or develops most aspects of the task in some depth - Is more descriptive than analytical (applies, may analyze, and/or evaluate information) - Includes some relevant facts, examples, and details; may include some minor inaccuracies - Demonstrates a satisfactory plan of organization; includes an introduction and a conclusion that may be a restatement of the theme. - Incorporates relevant information from at least four primary source documents; a single letter, photograph, broadside, etc. counts as one primary source document
+- Develops all aspects of the task with little depth or develops most aspects of the task in some depth - Is more descriptive than analytical (identifies, may analyze, and/or evaluate information) - Includes some relevant facts, examples, and details; may include some minor inaccuracies - Demonstrates a satisfactory plan of organization; includes an introduction and a conclusion that may be a restatement of the theme

+• Incorporates relevant information from at least four primary source documents, including one document from the Gilder Lehrman Collection; a single letter, photograph, broadside, etc. counts as one primary source document